Suffered an injury at work? We’ll help you get the compensation you deserve.

 We deal with

-Injuries suffered through failure to adhere to proper workplace practices and safety standards
+- Injuries as a result of accidents suffered through failure to adhere to proper workplace practices and safety standards

-Injuries suffered through the effects of standard workplace practices over a number of years, e.g. hearing loss from years working with loud equipment, or nerve damage of the hand due to years working with heavy machinery
+- Injuries as a result of accidents suffered through the effects of standard workplace practices over a number of years, e.g. hearing loss from years working with loud equipment, or nerve damage of the hand due to years working with heavy machinery

 Prior to 2012 if a case was taken to Court and lost the defendant’s costs would have to be paid by the loser, either you or us.
 However, since the introduction of Qualified One-Way Costs Shifting – also known as QOCS – if a case proceeds to trial and is lost there is no responsibility on you or us to pay the opposition’s costs but there is one significant exception to this rule which is that if the Court decides, however, that if you have behaved fraudulently the protection is removed and you will be personally liable to pay the opposition’s fees.
 The Government are keen to stop what it sees as widespread fraud and deception (the actual reality is another matter) in regard to car crash claims and it is because of this perception that changes have been made and continue to be made to the legal system.